hacklabos/CoremarkPlatform/README.md

-This is an educational purpose project where you can learn how to port your Coremark to your microcontroller.
+This is an educational purpose project where you can learn how to port Coremark to your microcontroller.
 The idea behind this project is to have a large number of ported microcontrollers which will help a new user to learn how to port their own microcontroller.

 In this project you will learn: